+Financial Capabilities - Singapore

-- 1. Financial planning and review in foreign operations
+1. Financial planning and review in foreign operations

-- 2. Cashflow management
+2. Cashflow management

-- 3. Debt management and new financing
+3. Debt management and new financing

-- 4. Cost allocation and control
+4. Cost allocation and control

-- 5. Risk management
+5. Risk management

-- 6. Taxation in foreign countries
+6. Taxation in foreign countries

 As earlier alluded to, there is a difference between what is important and what is required.
 Although companies may not require capabilities that are important, training program providers should continue to offer topics on important capabilities, but at a higher level.
 It is likely that required capabilities that are less important may have been neglected in the past and companies now want to focus their attention on developing those capabilities as well.
-In this instance, Taxation and Risk management are two such capabilities.
+In this instance, Taxation, Cost allocation and control and Risk management are three such capabilities.